JanneMattila/www/docs/_posts/2024/01/2024-01-15-using-azure-ip-ranges-and-service-tags.markdown

 focus on the region-specific service tags.

-I've taken relevant pieces of the code from the above repository and compiled them into this script example.
+I've taken relevant pieces of the code from the above repository and put them into this script example.
 It downloads the JSON file and then picks up the relevant IP address prefixes based on the service tag name and region name.